nicebots-xyz/botkit/src/extensions/ping/readme.md

 # Ping Extension

-The Ping extension is a simple, yet essential part of your Botkit.
+The Ping extension is a straightforward, yet essential part of your Botkit.
 It doesn't require any configuration and is **enabled** by default.

 ## Features

-The Ping extension adds a `ping` command to your bot.
+The Ping extension adds a `/ping` command to your bot.
 When this command is invoked, the bot responds with a message indicating that it is online and operational.
 This can be useful for quickly checking if your bot is responsive.

 ## Usage

-To use the Ping extension, simply type the `ping` command in any channel where the bot has permission to read and send messages.
+To use the Ping extension type the `/ping` command.
 The bot should respond with a message, confirming its online status.

 ## Configuration